zisvh/SoloQ-police-bot/README.md

 # Installation (if you **don't know** Python/League API)❌:

-Well, here is the sad part, if you don't know anything about python or programming in general it will be hard for you to set this up yourself, **HOWEVER**, if you are from an ERL team I am willing to help you set it up for your team.
+Well, here is the sad part, if you don't know anything about python or programming in general it will be hard for you to set this up yourself, <ins>**HOWEVER**, if you are from an ERL team I am willing to help you set it up for your team.</ins>

-You can DM me right here, and I will try to help you: Aries#7475
+**You can DM me right here, and I will try to help you: Aries#7475**

 ## USE THE BOT: